explodinggradients/ragas/README.md

 If you want to get more involved with Ragas, check out our [discord server](https://discord.gg/5djav8GGNZ).
 It's a fun community where we geek out about LLM, Retrieval, Production issues and more.

 ## 🔍 Open Analytics
 We track very basic usage metrics to guide us to figure out what our users want, what is working and what's not.
 As a young startup, we have to be brutally honest about this which is why we are tracking these metrics.
 But as an Open Startup we open-source all the data we collect.
-You can read more about this [here](https://github.com/explodinggradients/ragas/issues/49).
-If you want to take a look at exactly what we track, feel free to check the [code](./src/ragas/_analytics.py)
+You can read more about this [here](https://github.com/explodinggradients/ragas/issues/49). **Ragas doesnot track any information that can be used to identify you or your company**.
+You can take a look at exactly what we track in the [code](./src/ragas/_analytics.py)

-You can disable usage-tracking if you want by setting the `RAGAS_DO_NOT_TRACK` flag to true.
+To disable usage-tracking you set the `RAGAS_DO_NOT_TRACK` flag to true.

 ## :raising_hand_man: FAQ